-b) Distribution Data from Surveys
+Distribution Data from Surveys b)

-It was recommended at the June 1995 meeting of STACREC that analyses of distribution and abundance of non-traditional species be conducted for the extensive survey databases and the results be presented at the June 1996 meeting, however, no document was tabled at this meeting.
+It was recommended at the June 1995 meeting of STACREC that analyses of distribution and abundance of non-traditional species be conducted for the extensive survey databases and the results be presented at the lune 1996 meeting, however, no document was tabled at this meeting.
 It was noted that an analysis of Div.
-2J and 3KL information by Canada has been conducted and should be available for the June 1997 meetings.
+2J3KL information by Canada has been conducted and should be available for the June 1997 meetings.
 It was also noted that there was some information available from the EU from Div.
 3LMN, and the data will be tabled in future.

-6. Review of SCR and SCS Documents
+Review of SCR and SCS Documents